How to Set Realistic Yet Motivating Fundraising Goals for 2026

 To turn your fundraising dreams into actionable plans, use the SMART framework.
 It’s like a GPS for goal-setting:

 • Specific: Define your target with precision.
-Instead of “raise more money,” aim for “raise $500,000 for our youth education program.”
+Instead of “raise more money,” aim to “raise $500,000 for our youth education program.”

 • Measurable: Establish clear metrics to track progress, such as the number of donors or average gift size.